MAIF/otoroshi/manual/src/main/paradox/usage/2-services.md

 ### Secure exchange

-if you change to enable secure communication for a service, then you will have to add a filter on the target application that will take the `Otoroshi-State` header and return it in a header named `Otoroshi-State-Resp`.
+If you enable secure communication for a given service, you will have to add a filter on the target application that will take the `Otoroshi-State` header and return it in a header named `Otoroshi-State-Resp`.
 Otoroshi is also sending a `JWT token`in a header named `Otoroshi-Claim` that the target app can validate.

 @@@ div { .centered-img }
 <img src="../img/exchange.png" />